-• A Development Contributions Plan
+- A Development Contributions Plan

 - An Infrastructure Contributions Plan

-- A Section 173 agreement
+- A Section 173 Agreement

 - Planning permit conditions.

-Development contributions may be required for road works, drainage, public open space, traffic management works, community infrastructure or other works that are required as a result of the development.
+Development contributions may be required for road works, drainage, public open space, traffic management works, community infrastructure or other works that are required because of the development.